zacanger/niddesa/text/generated-translations/mahaniddesa/05-sinhala-amazon.md

 The root is the same.
-Bhavabhaya is for the rejuvenation of Karmabhaya for Bhawaya Karmabhaya for Karmabhaya for Karma Bhaya for Karma Bhaya for Karma Bhaya In order to revitalise the room for rejuvenation, for the revival of the pictogram for revival Repeat in order for unimaginable troops to karmababhaya for unimaginable bile Repeated Spirit to be born againRebirth in order to have Repeat Repeat in order
+Bhavabhaya is for the rejuvenation of Karmabhaya for Bhawaya Karmabhaya for Karmabhaya for Karma Bhaya for Karma Bhaya for Karma Bhaya In order to revitalise the room for rejuvenation, for the revival of the pictogram for revival Repeat in order for unimaginable troops to kammababhaya for unimaginable bile Repeated Spirit to be born againRebirth in order to have Repeat Repeat in order